 Liver cirrhosis and hepatic cancer can occur after further evolution of liver damage[1].
 Primary hepatocellular carcinoma (HCC) usually occurs due to cirrhosis of the liver, although the main cause of cirrhosis is not the same worldwide.
 There is a close relationship between cirrhosis and HCC; liver cancer is often complicated by cirrhosis, while cirrhosis often leads to the occurrence of liver cancer[2].

 The transjugular intrahepatic portosystemic shunt (TIPS) reduces portal pressure and relieves the clinical symptoms associated with various medical conditions[3].
-TIPS has found a wide range of applications, including treatment of portal hypertension due to cirrhosis, variceal bleeding (VB), refractory ascites (RA), hepatic hydrothorax, hepatorenal syndrome, Budd–Chiari syndrome, hepatopulmonary syndrome and portal thrombosis, and as a bridge to liver transplantation[4].
+TIPS has found a wide range of applications, including treatment of portal hypertension due to cirrhosis, variceal bleeding (VB), refractory ascites (RA), hepatic hydrothorax, hepatorenal syndrome, Budd–Chiari syndrome, hepatopulmonary syndrome, and portal thrombosis and as a bridge to liver transplantation[4].

 Because of the risk of postoperative liver failure, severe complications and low survival rate of HCC patients, TIPS is contraindicated in patients with portal hypertension and liver cancer[5,6].
-We conducted a retrospective analysis of 217 cases of portal hypertension and liver cancer that were treated in our hospital between January 1999 and January 2014 with TIPS plus palliative treatment and radiofrequency ablation (RFA), and 136 cases of liver cancer patients treated with palliative treatment and RFA, to compare the safety and efficacy and survival rate.
+We conducted a retrospective analysis of 217 cases of portal hypertension and liver cancer that were treated in our hospital between January 1999 and January 2014 with TIPS plus palliative treatment and radiofrequency ablation (RFA) and 136 cases of liver cancer patients treated with palliative treatment and RFA to compare the safety and efficacy and survival rate.

 MATERIALS AND METHODS